 If you've ever applied for a loan or credit card, or even had a mobile phone or utility contract, you're likely to have a credit score and report.
 When you apply for credit, this is what lenders use to judge your ability to manage loans and repay them on time.
-By checking your credit file and credit score you can keep an eye on your own credit position and see how likely it is that you may be approved for your next loan or credit card.
+By checking your credit report and credit score you can keep an eye on your own credit position and see how likely it is that you may be approved for your next loan or credit card.